 Make sure to include the following HTTP headers with every request you make to the API:

 Each available Beanstalk resource has its own page on this site.
 That page contains all the information you need in order to start working with the resource, including descriptions of each API method available.
-For each API method we include three blocks of code as working examples.
-The first block of code illustrates how to utilize the method using the raw HTTP requests; the second block shows a sample response to that request; the third block shows how to use the Ruby gem provided by Beanstalk for that method (if available).
+For each API method we include two blocks of code as working examples.
+The first block of code illustrates how to utilize the method using the raw HTTP requests; the second block shows a sample response to that request.

 GET /api/users/{User_ID}.json